-- Ensure that the key controls are in place to manage fire safety on Timber Frame plots. - Ensure that the required alarms, extinguishers, etc. are available. - Identify if additional timber frame precautions required.
+- Ensure that the key controls are in place to manage fire safety on Timber Frame plots. - Ensure that the required alarms, extinguishers, etc. are available; - Identify if additional timber frame precautions required. - Legend (below) for site information plan detailing fire safety measures.